microsoft/botbuilder-js/libraries/botframework-streaming-extensions/README.md

 - [Report Issues](https://github.com/Microsoft/botbuilder-js/issues)

 ## Installing
-To add the latset published version of this package to your bot:
+To add the latest published version of this package to your bot:

 ```bash
 npm install --save botframework-streaming-extensions